fungenomics/scCoAnnotate/README.md

 7. Create pull request from your branch to dev and request reviewer

-8. Make sure module on Narval/Hydra gets updated with the new tool packages
+8. Make sure module on Narval/Hydra gets updated with necessary packages

 # 🐍 Snakemake Tips and Tricks